wfxr/advent-of-code-2023/README.md

 I am trying to write the solutions

-- with error handling
 - without `unwrap`
 - without `unsafe`
-- without dependencies
+- with error handling
+- as fast as possible
+- as expressive as possible

 To run solutions: